Student-centric advice and objective recommendations

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-How to Respond to the 2023-2024 University of San Francisco Supplemental Essay Prompt
+How to Answer the 2025-26 University of San Francisco Supplemental Essay

 Karla Ibarra is a content writer at Scholarships 360.
 She has worked as an English teacher and writing tutor.
 As a writing tutor, she has experience editing scholarships and college application essays.
 Karla graduated from Texas A&M University with a degree in Communication and a minor in English.